-^{}see section 4.10 for the exceptions for Children's Specified Illness Cover where the cover start age may be 90 days.
+\see section 4.10 for the exceptions for Children's Specified Illness Cover where the cover start age may be 90 days.

-Changing the level of cover
+Changing the Level of Cover

-Explains how your benefits reduce over the term of the plan, how you can take out some additional cover and have the right to alter your cover.
+This section explains how your benefits reduce over the term of the plan, how you can take out some additional cover and have the right to alter your cover.

 5.1 The amount of each benefit will reduce on a monthly basis over the full term of your plan.
-The table of protection benefits in the plan schedule shows this reduction on a monthly basis for the first year only.
+The table of protection benefits in the schedule shows this reduction on a monthly basis for the first year only.
 Although this reduction continues monthly, the table only indicates the amount of cover which applies at the start of each remaining year.